 Advising in the Public Health Department provides an individual approach to the academic and professional development of each student.
 On admission, each student is assigned an advisor to assist with academic planning.
 Thereafter, students may choose an advisor from department faculty.
 Students must prepare an educational plan before registering for courses in order to map out progress through the degree consistent with career and personal goals.
 Students are not allowed to register until this educational plan is approved.

 Students must maintain a B (3.0) or better cumulative average during their course of study.
-A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition form is on file in the Office of Records and Registration.
+A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved a Student Petition is on file in the Office of Records and Registration.
 Courses taken on a CR/NC basis will not count toward the degree.
 Only pre-approved 400-level courses are permitted for use toward the degree.

 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.